shraddha5chopra/cognizance-tasks/introspection/README.md

 JAVA and Python thoroughly.
 I had participated in a CTF in my first semester and quite enjoyed it.
 I aim to solve more and more complex problems of previous CTFs.
 I also plan to register for Generation Google Scholarship and Google Summer of Code in my next semester. (and any other competitions I come across)

 **c.
 How would you contribute back to the club?**
+I would be very happy to lend a helping hand and be supportive in the activities and events conducted by the club.
+I'll willingly share my knowledge and understanding with those who need it.